oracle-samples/oci-data-science-ai-samples/model-deployment/claude_integration_proxy/README.md

 - OCI CLI installed and configured with a profile that uses session authentication (security token + key file).
 - Access to the target OCI Model Deployment invoke endpoint (for example `https://modeldeployment.<region>.oci.oc-test.com/<mdOcid>`).
 - A Claude desktop/CLI installation for end-to-end validation.
+  - **IMPORTANT FIRST TIME USAGE INSTRUCTIONS:**
+    -   After installation and prior to starting Claude Code, update `~/.claude.json` with `{"hasCompletedOnboarding": true}` in order to bypass Anthropic's required account creation and login and to skip in this integration.
 - A vLLM-backed model deployment configured with `--tool-call-parser <parser - openai, etc.>`, `--enable-auto-tool-choice`, and `--max-model-len` ≥ 32000.

 ## 4. One-Time OCI Authentication